Back

 In under 30 minutes, the training aims to give you the skills and confidence to help someone who may be considering suicide.
 This training also works towards the wider aim of breaking down the stigma surrounding suicide by encouraging open conversations about it.

-Spot the signs - 3 hours - For anyone supporting adults
+Spot the signs - 3 hours - For those working within primary care or in voluntary organisations supporting adults

 Session Outline